nvirth/BookTera/README.md

 * [All the distinguished types of books][BookTypes]
 * [User groups (have not been implemented)][UserGroups]

+* [Speed tests: ASP.NET MVC 4 vs Play][SpeedTests]

 Screenshots
 -----------

 The web applications' start pages look like this:
 ![WebStartPage][WebStartPage]

+Here is the Windows Store stub's start page:
+![Win8StartPage][Win8StartPage]

 And here are the mobile clients' start pages as well.
-First the WindowsPhone, and the Android next.
+First the WindowsPhone, and the Android next_
 ![WindowsPhoneStartPage][WindowsPhoneStartPage]
 ![AndroidStartPage][AndroidStartPage]

 [Installation Guidelines]: https://github.com/nvirth/BookTera/blob/master/Helpers/Installation%20Guidelines/Installation%20Guidelines.docx